top of page

 What does a Shoulder and Upper Limb Physiotherapist do?

-Our specialist physiotherapists assess, diagnose and treat shoulder, elbow, wrist and hand conditions.
-We help you recover from pain, injury, stiffness or surgery through expert manual therapy, exercise programmes and education – restoring movement and confidence in your arm again.
+Minal can assess, diagnose and treat shoulder, elbow, wrist and hand conditions.
+She can help you recover from pain, injury, stiffness or surgery through expert manual therapy, exercise programmes and education – restoring movement and confidence in your arm again.

 Rotator cuff injuries and tendon tears